mahyarfrd70/Sniptech-test/README.md

 ## Run project

-to run the project you should only execte `run start` on the root directory.
+to run the project, firt clone the project, then run `yarn install` and then `run start` on the root directory.

 ## Example of searching